-Framework of equipment, and metal structural components, in a CBN that is located within 2 metres of an IBN should be bonded to the SPCB for reasons of personnel safety.
+Framework of equipment, and metal structural components, in a CBN that is located within two metres of an IBN should be bonded to the SPCB for reasons of personnel safety.

-Other equipment that is in the telecommunications building, and that uses the mesh-BN configuration, is installed using the techniques of § B.1, with or without an isolated d.c. return.
+Other equipment that is in the telecommunication building, and that uses the mesh-BN configuration, is installed using the techniques of clause B.1, with or without an isolated DC return.